 4. PEDICURE & FLIP FLOPS

-Another hit!
+Another summer break hit!
 A mani/pedi gift certificate is always welcome, according to the female teachers I consulted.
 Pair it with some cute flip flops if you know her size and & her favorite color polish, and her toes will be beach-ready in no time.

 5. SUMMER SONG MIX